Freddie Freeman Preview, Player Props: Dodgers vs. Red Sox

-On Friday, Freddie Freeman (hitting .289 in his past 10 games) and the Los Angeles Dodgers play the Boston Red Sox, whose starting pitcher will be Kutter Crawford.
-First pitch is at 7:10 PM ET.
+The Los Angeles Dodgers and Freddie Freeman, who went 4-for-5 with a double and an RBI last time out, take on James Paxton and the Boston Red Sox at Fenway Park, Saturday at 4:10 PM ET.

-He racked up two hits (going 2-for-4 with a double) in his most recent game against the Guardians.
+He racked up four hits (going 4-for-5 with a double and an RBI) in his last appearance against the Red Sox.

 Freddie Freeman Game Info & Props vs. the Red Sox